Shinichirō Watanabe: Use of music

-Watanabe has a distinct vision regarding the importance of the film score of his works and believes that music is the universal language.
+Watanabe regards the film score of his works as very important, and has said that music is the universal language.
 Cowboy Bebop is heavily influenced by American culture, especially the jazz movements of the 1940s, hence the title "bebop".
 This style is blended with a score by the prolific composer Yoko Kanno featuring jazz, blues and funk music.
 The anachronistic soundtrack of Samurai Champloo, though an Edo period piece, draws heavily from hip hop music, while the later series Kids on the Slope demonstrates many classical forms of jazz, and Space Dandy draws from primarily new wave music.
 His series Terror in Resonance utilizes post-rock and ambient music influenced by Icelandic band Sigur Rós.
-His series Carole and Tuesday is based entirely off of the bonds made by music.
+His series Carole and Tuesday features two young musicians trying to make their way in life and features their work in-setting heavily.